 A background check will be administered through CastleBranch.
-This must be completed by June 1st.
+This must be completed by the due date.
 The results of the background check will be released to the agencies where clinical experiences are planned.
 In addition, some clinical agencies may require additional requirements that will be an additional cost to the student.